-- 5.1 The college will enter students on the admissions register at the beginning of the first day on which it has been agreed by the college, or the day that the college has been notified, that the pupil will attend the college. - 5.2 In the event that a student fails to attend the college on the agreed or notified date, the college will undertake reasonable enquiries to establish the reason for this absence, and will consider notifying the LA at the earliest opportunity. - 5.3 The college will aim to hold more than one emergency contact number for each student. - 5.4 The college will keep an accurate and up-to-date admissions register by encouraging parents to inform them of any changes. - 5.5 The college will monitor students' attendance through a daily register. - 5.6 The college will agree with the LA what intervals are best to inform them of students who are regularly absent from college, or who have missed 10 school days or more without permission. - 5.7 Where a student has not returned to college for 10 days after an authorised absence, or is absent from the college without authorisation for 20 consecutive school days, the college will remove the student from the admission register if the school and the LA have failed to establish the whereabouts of the child after making reasonable enquiries. - 5.8 The college will notify the LA if any student is to be deleted from the admission register in the circumstance outlined in Regulation 8 of the Education (Pupil Registration) (England) Regulations 2006 (as amended in 2016). - 5.9 Students who remain on the college roll are not necessarily missing education, but will be monitored and their attendance will be addressed when it is poor. - 5.10 The college will arrange full-time education for excluded pupils from the sixth school day of a fixed-period exclusion. - 5.11 The college will provide information to the LA regarding standard transitions, if requested to do so by the LA.
+- 5.1 The school will enter students on the admissions register at the beginning of the first day on which it has been agreed by the school, or the day that the school has been notified, that the pupil will attend the school. - 5.2 In the event that a student fails to attend the school on the agreed or notified date, the school will undertake reasonable enquiries to establish the reason for this absence and will consider notifying the LA at the earliest opportunity. - 5.3 The school will aim to hold more than one emergency contact number for each student. - 5.4 The school will keep an accurate and up-to-date admissions register by encouraging parents to inform them of any changes. - 5.5 The school will monitor students' attendance through a daily register. - 5.6 The school will agree with the LA what intervals are best to inform them of students who are regularly absent from school, or who have missed 10 school days or more without permission. - 5.7 Where a student has not returned to school for 10 days after an authorised absence or is absent from the school without authorisation for 20 consecutive school days, the school will remove the student from the admission register if the school and the LA have failed to establish the whereabouts of the child after making reasonable enquiries. - 5.8 The school will notify the LA if any student is to be deleted from the admission register in the circumstance outlined in Regulation 8 of the Education (Pupil Registration) (England) Regulations 2006 (as amended in 2016). - 5.9 Students who remain on the school roll are not necessarily missing education but will be monitored and their attendance will be addressed when it is poor. - 5.10 The school will arrange full-time education for excluded pupils from the sixth school day of a fixed-period exclusion. - 5.11 The school will provide information to the LA regarding standard transitions, if requested to do so by the LA.